 Deep-rooted deprivation Analysis identified which LSOAs have remained in the top 50 most deprived areas in Wales since 2005.
 In the country, 26 LSOAs are in this category 200 .
 Health and Well- Being: National Trails are long distance walking, cycling and horse riding routes through the best landscapes in England and Wales.
 In total, England and Wales have around 3,600 miles (5,800 km) of National Trail 201 .
 National Trails There are 3 National Trails in Wales including: No national trails have been identified within the plan area.
-Glyndŵr's Way Offa's Dyke Path Pembrokeshire Coast The trails - like many local greenspaces and access areas further afield - recorded high levels of use during the pa have certainly not been sustained, the people counters provided evidence of high levels of use, which suggests that continued to explore these high quality networks.
-Natural England has secured an uplift for the National Trails for the e of high levels of use, which suggests that some people may have Health and Well- Being: Country Parks are public green spaces often at the edge of urban areas which provide places to enjoy the outdoors and experience nature in an informal semi-rural park setting.
-Country Parks Most Country Parks were designated in the 1970s, under the Countryside Act 1968 with the support of the former Countryside There are two country parks identified within the plan area: • Afan Argoed
+Glyndŵr's Way Offa's Dyke Path Pembrokeshire Coast The trails - like many local greenspaces and access areas further afield - recorded high levels of use during the pandemic.
+Whilst these levels have certainly not been sustained, the people counters provided evidence of high levels of use, which suggests that some people may have continued to explore these high quality networks.
+Natural England has secured an uplift for the National Trails for three years from April 2022.
+202 Health and Well- Being: Country Parks are public green spaces often at the edge of urban areas which provide places to enjoy the outdoors and experience nature in an informal semi-rural park setting.
+Country Parks Most Country Parks were designated in the 1970s, under the Countryside Act 1968 with the support of the former Countryside There are two country parks identified within the plan area: Afan Argoed